 To remedy the problem, the first step was to provide an environment more aligned with the animal's natural habitats.
 For example, providing monkeys with rope to climb and elevated platforms to eat on as a replacement for vines and large trees.
-For lions, perhaps grass to lie on, a larger space to roam, and a watering hole.
+For lions, this could include grass to lie on, a larger space to roam, and a watering hole.
 When researchers changed the barren cages to more species-appropriate environments, they saw drastic changes in the animals' behaviors.
 Monkeys were climbing, lions were swimming, and animals began exploring instead of pacing.
 As a result, animals were getting more exercise and the public was happy to see animals acting more naturally.

 Safety.
 Just like you child-proof a home for a child, dog-proofing your space provides a safe environment to explore and play.
 This means clearing reachable areas of hazardous items your dog might chew on and being aware of what your dog could knock over and break.